-- masses of Pop III stars still uncertain (surprises from new generation of high-resolution calculations that go beyond first collapse) - disks unstable: Pop III stars should be binaries or part of small clusters questions
+- masses of Pop III stars still uncertain (surprises from new generation of high-resolution calculations that go beyond first collapse) - disks unstable: Pop III stars should be binaries or part of small clusters - ♀ effects of feedback less important than in present-day SF questions some more details

-- is claim of Pop III stars with $M \sim 0.5 M{\odot}$ really justified?
+- is claim of Pop III stars with M ~ 0.5 M ${\odot}$ really justified?

 - stellar collisions

 - magnetic fields

 - radiative feedback

 - how would we find them?

 - spectral features

 - where should we look?

 - what about magnetic fields?